Roma boys help restore forgotten Slovak Jewish cemetery

-VINODOL, Slovakia, June 18 (Reuters) - A local enthusiast and several boys from the Roma community have started restoring a forgotten Jewish cemetery in the Slovak village of Vinodol, bringing back a piece of the village's history.
+VINODOL, Slovakia (Reuters) - A local enthusiast and several boys from the Roma community have started restoring a forgotten Jewish cemetery in the Slovak village of Vinodol, bringing back a piece of the village’s history.

 The cemetery, neighbouring a Catholic one in Vinodol, 80 kms (50 miles) east of Bratislava, was overgrown and tombstones had fallen and been submerged below ground.
 It had been disused since before World War Two.